 Just because you’re doing a paleo or keto diet, doesn’t mean you can’t get in on the pumpkin bread goodness!
 It’s made with a unique blend of flours and is only 3g net carbs. (via Gnom Gnom)

-This pumpkin bread recipe by the queen of hostesses, Martha Stewart, features orange zest and orange juice. (via Doctor Oz)
+This pumpkin bread recipe by the queen of hostesses, Martha Stewart, features orange zest and orange juice was featured on a popular health show. (via Doctor Oz)

 What to do with leftover pumpkin bread